Skip to main content

 Coping with Frustration and Emotional Lows

-Frustration is part of the journey.
+Frustration is a fundamental part of enforced chastity.
 Sometimes it's a buzzing high, but sometimes it's just tough.
 Mindfulness practices, like taking a few deep breaths or journaling your feelings, can help you stay grounded.
 Channel that energy into acts of service, affection, or shared hobbies with your partner.
 If you feel overwhelmed, talk openly with your keyholder and consider taking a break.

 Exercise is a great outlet for pent-up energy.
 The author, and many wearers, find that a brisk walk, bike ride, or even a few push-ups can help manage the edge.
 Get some blood flowing and concentrate on something other than the cage.
 This can help you feel more centered.